Azure/ADX-in-a-Day-Lab1/README.md

 - [Microsoft Defender for Cloud](https://www.microsoft.com/en-us/security/business/cloud-security/microsoft-defender-cloud)
 - [Application Insights](https://learn.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview?tabs=net)

 1. We can see our cluster and the database that we created.
-If you followd the steps above the database is named ``FreeTestDB``.
+If you followd the steps above the database is named `FreeTestDB`.

-2. To run KQL queries, you must select the **Query** button on the Free Cluster page. <br>
+2. To run KQL queries, you must select the **Query** button on the Free Cluster page.

     ![Screen capture 1](/assets/images/free_cluster_query.png)

 3. Now you can write a simple KQL query:

-      ```
+    ```kql
        print "Hello World"
     ```

 4. Hit the **Run** button.
 The query will be executed and its result can be seen in the result grid at the bottom of the page.

       ![Screen capture 1](/assets/images/hello_world.png)
       | :information_source: **Note**    |